SEL in the Classroom: Lower Elementary

 SEL CAN BE LEARNED: A former principal discusses how SEL skills are not innate but can be learned, taught and practiced.

 CHALLENGES OF HOLDING SEL AT THE FRONT & CENTER: Nima authentically shares the challenges he has as a site leader of holding SEL as a “big rock” at Garfield.

 USING CSC AT STAFF MEETINGS: Nima shares how he uses the CSC class meeting structure at staff meetings to build adult culture.

 SEL & LEADERSHIP: Nima discusses how SEL informs his leadership practice.

 PERSONAL SEL JOURNEY: Kevin Taylor describes his personal SEL journey growing up in Oakland and working in OUSD.

-SEL & LEADERSHIP: Network Superintendents Ron Smith and Kevin Taylor discuss how SEL informs their leadership practice.
+SEL & LEADERSHIP: Former Network Superintendents Ron Smith and Kevin Taylor discuss how SEL informs their leadership practice.

 BUILDING STRONG RELATIONSHIPS: Ron Smith shares how he creates powerful relationships and how essential this is to being a good leader and moving the work.

 SEL AS INTEGRAL TO LEARNING: Ron Smith discusses how SEL is integral to learning and academics.